Linguapress

 English is the main second language in India, South Africa and many parts of Africa and Asia.
 But - more and more - it is also the language of international commerce, of business, of diplomacy and of tourism.

-Mostly, it was a result of chance.
+How did English reach the special position in which it finds itself today?
+Mostly, the rise of English to its position as the world's main international language was a result of chance.
 Britain was the world's most active colonial nation in the 19th century, and British explorers and colonists took their language with them wherever they went.
 English became the official language of most of Britain's colonies.
 In the 20th century, America has been the world's most powerful nation - and Americans have brought the English language to other countries of the world.

 In 1066, England was conquered by the Normans, from France, who brought with them their own langage - Norman French - a Romance language.

-In the centuries that followed, the old Germanic languages mixed with Norman French to produce a new language, English, which was thus rather different from other European languages.
-It was partly Germanic (particularly the grammar and structures), partly Romance (a lot of the vocabulary).
-The Celtic languages remained alive in Cornwall and other parts of the British Isles.
+In the years that followed, the nobility of England spoke French and read Latin, while the ordinary people spoke varieties of old English; but since they existed side by side, the two languages immediately began to influence each other.
+Norman French became Anglo-Norman, and Old English, picking up lots of vocabulary from Anglo-Normans, evolved into Middle English.
+Middle English was thus rather different from other European languages.
+It was partly Germanic (particularly the vocabulary of everyday life, the grammar and structures), and partly Romance (a lot of the more litterary vocabulary).
+It was even influenced to a small degree by the Celtic languages which remained alive in Cornwall and other parts of the British Isles.

-In other words, English is at the dividing line of the two principal families of language used in Western Europe today.
-Most people in Europe today can recognise something of their own language in English.
+Since English is at the dividing line of the two principal families of language used in Western Europe today, most people from Spain to Scandinavia can recognise something of their own language in English.

 For example, if you speak a Germanic language (German, Dutch, or a Scandinavian language), you do not need to have learned much (or even any) English to understand this sentence: